 This Media Profile shall comply with the Baseline VVC Media Profile as defined in 23000-19 [2], Annex M.2, “Baseline VVC Media Profile”, as further constrained Section 5.2

-Note that the Baseline VVC Media Profile constrains the tier to Main tier and the profile to Main 10.
-Note that when a bitstream is indicated to conform to a level that is lower than Level 6.1, it is also considered as conforming to Level 6.1.
+Note that the Baseline VVC Media Profile constrains the Tier to Main tier and the Profile to Main 10.
+Note that when a bitstream is indicated to conform to a Level that is lower than Level 6.1, it is also considered as conforming to Level 6.1.

 Full Range Constrained Baseline VVC